 Our commitment includes a clear recycling percentage target: we are working toward a 65% recycling rate on all garden and site waste streams by 2030, with an interim target of 50% within the next three years.
 These figures cover composting, wood chipping, material recovery and donation of reusable items.
 Meeting these targets requires coordinated collection, on-site segregation and collaboration with transfer hubs and community groups that accept plant material and gently used gardening equipment.

-Wood chipping and composting process at local transfer hub Local infrastructure is a cornerstone of success.
+A gardener wearing orange gardening gloves and a light blue long-sleeved shirt is using a pair of blue-handled garden shears to trim pink flowering bushes in a green outdoor garden space.
+The background features a well-maintained lawn with lush, evenly cut grass and some other shrubbery, indicating a neat and organized landscaped area likely in Ilford or nearby.
+The scene is brightly lit, suggesting daylight with clear weather.
+The gardener's focus on pruning contributes to garden maintenance and sustainability efforts, aligning with services offered by Gardener Ilford in the local area.
+The flower beds are bordered with soil and natural mulch, and the surrounding environment includes various plants and vegetation, emphasizing a healthy, landscaped front or back garden.
+Local infrastructure is a cornerstone of success.
 We operate with access to several transfer stations servicing east London and Redbridge, and we prioritise facilities that offer green-waste processing and anaerobic digestion for food-contaminated arisings.
 Examples include regional transfer hubs that receive segregated green waste, wood, and inert materials for recovery.
 Where possible we select transfer stations that support further sorting, mechanical composting and energy recovery to maximise the environmental benefit of every tonne collected.

 Partnerships with local charities and community organisations are central to our approach.
 We work alongside allotment associations, community orchards and reuse charities to redistribute plants, soil, second-hand tools and timber offcuts.
 Rather than sending usable items to landfill, we prioritise donation and reuse: donated plants find new homes at community gardens, while clean timber and pallets are passed to local social enterprises for refurbishment.

-Electric low-carbon van used by gardening crew Fleet choices are a practical expression of our sustainability values.
+A person wearing a wide-brimmed straw hat, glasses, and green overalls is tending to a garden in an outdoor backyard space, using a garden fork or spade.
+The garden features a lush, green lawn with neatly trimmed grass in the foreground, bordered by various plants, flowering shrubs, and tall greenery towards the background.
+A wooden planter box containing small potted plants is positioned on the lawn.
+A brown and white dog sits nearby, observing the gardening activity.
+The environment appears bright and sunny, with natural light illuminating the vibrant foliage and flowers, indicating a well-maintained garden area in Ilford.
+This scene demonstrates outdoor gardening and maintenance activities that Gardener Ilford may offer as part of their environmental and sustainable landscaping services, aligning with principles of recycling and sustainable planting practices among local garden care solutions.
+Fleet choices are a practical expression of our sustainability values.
 Our low-carbon vans and electric vehicles (EVs) form a growing part of the Gardener Ilford fleet; hybrids are used where EV range or charging is constrained.
 These vehicles reduce emissions on collection rounds and make our eco-friendly waste disposal area genuinely low-carbon.
 When equipment must be transported to transfer stations, we schedule multi-stop routes and use cargo bikes or small EV vans for short urban hops to cut mileage and emissions.

 We align with borough-level recycling schemes: the Redbridge model (and neighbouring boroughs) separates food waste, garden waste, and dry recycling streams, encouraging source segregation at site.
 Our teams replicate this by keeping clean green (garden) waste separate from mixed recycling and general refuse.
 This reduces contamination and increases the recovery potential for composting, wood-chipping and material reuse.

-Mulched garden paths from recycled green waste Creating a sustainable rubbish gardening area also means on-site best practice.
+A woman with curly brown hair, wearing a plaid shirt, blue jeans, and green gardening gloves, is kneeling on the ground in a garden.
+She is tending to a vibrant bed of pink, purple, and white flowering plants with dense foliage.
+Behind her, there are additional pots of white flowering plants arranged on a black protective ground cover, which extends across the outdoor space.
+The garden features a combination of lush green grass, soil patches, and neatly arranged flower beds, with a backdrop of more potted plants and gardening materials.
+The scene is set outdoors, likely on a bright but overcast day, with natural light illuminating the various textures of the plants and garden surfaces.
+This reflects typical gardening activities associated with outdoor lawn and plant maintenance, aligning with landscaping and sustainable planting practices promoted by Gardener Ilford, serving areas around Ilford.
+Creating a sustainable rubbish gardening area also means on-site best practice.
 We implement a hierarchy of waste management: reduce (avoid unnecessary purchases), reuse (repair and donate tools), recycle (chip wood, compost leaves) and recover (use of anaerobic digestion or biomass where appropriate).
 On jobs we designate segregation zones and use covered bins for green waste so moisture and contamination are minimised.
 These simple steps raise diversion rates and improve the quality of recyclable streams delivered to local transfer stations.

 Practical recycling activities we run or support include: